-- Includes refreshing peppermint leaves combined with lightly-sweet and uplifting jasmine flowers – supporting good digestion, a calm attitude, and stress management
+- Refreshing peppermint leaves combined with lightly sweet and uplifting jasmine flowers to support digestion, improved mood, and stress management

-- Features green and oolong teas, which contain powerful antioxidants that support immune and total body health, along with a healthy metabolism
+- Powerful Green and oolong teas, which contain antioxidants that support immune and total body health, along with a healthy metabolism

-- Features rooibos and yerba mate teas, which may help increase fullness and support appetite control
+- Health-boosting rooibos and yerba mate teas, which may help increase fullness and support appetite control

 What Pairs Well With Jasmine Mint Tea?

-Wondering what additional products pair well with 310 Jasmine Mint Tea?
+Wondering what products pair well with 310 Jasmine Mint Tea?
 Check out some suggestions, below…

-Apple Cider Vinegar Capsules – Apple Cider Vinegar is known to aid digestion, support gut health, and promote full body cleansing – and these easy-to-take capsules are a much more convenient and safer option than drinking straight ACV!
+- Apple Cider Vinegar Capsules – Apple Cider Vinegar is known to aid digestion, support gut health, and promote full-body cleansing.
+And these easy-to-take capsules are a much more convenient and safer option than drinking straight apple cider vinegar!

 Peppermint Tea Frequently Asked Questions: